 Plastic row covers will require support with wire hoops.
 A piece of No. 9 wire cut about 65" long makes a hoop that is about 3' wide at the base and 14" tall in the center of the row after inserting each leg of the hoop in the soil.
 Secure the edges of the cover with soil.

 If you have a diversified vegetable and/or berry operation, row covers can be a cost effective and convenient tool for producing early, high quality crops.
 Edges are usually held down with soil, soil-filled bags, boards, smooth saplings or tree limbs or rocks.
 Row covers provide sufficient growth enhancement by raising air temperatures during the day and moderating cold temperatures at night.
 They also allow light and water to penetrate to the crop.
 The result is earlier harvests, and in some cases, higher total yields.
 While lightweight row covers do not provide reliable frost protection, they may be helpful when temperatures drop 2-3ºF below freezing.
 Heavyweight covers can provide more frost protection, but they block much of the sunlight, resulting in slower growth.
-A key benefit of row covers is that, if they are sealed along the edges, they exclude a wide range of insect pests that can damage crops.
+A key benefit of row covers is that, if they are sealed along the edges, they exclude a wide range of insect pests.

-Support and fastening.
+Support and Fastening.
 Many crops can handle floating covers without any support, including lettuce, greens, crucifers, onions, potatoes, strawberries, sweet corn.
 Those with tender, exposed growing points (tomatoes, peppers, and vine crops) should have some support to prevent damage from wind abrasion.
 Wire hoops or short stakes with a smooth top to prevent tearing placed at 3- to 6-foot intervals provide good support.
 Secure the edges of the cover with soil, with soil-filled plastic bags, or with metal or plastic pins or staples.
 For holding the cover in place, soil is the most secure in high winds, but the edges are difficult to unearth after repeated wetting and drying, while soil bags make it easier to lift or move covers and prolong the life of the material.

 Widths.
 Row covers can be purchased in widths ranging 3-60 feet and in lengths 20-2,550 feet.
 Wider covers are more labor efficient because they have less edge to bury per covered area - but don't try to lay them in a strong wind!

-Weed control.
+Weed Control.
 Watch for weed growth under the cover because they provide a good environment for weeds too.
 Covers can be rolled to the edge of the bed for cultivation or herbicide application, and then replaced.

 Storage.
 Row covers should be stored away from direct sunlight as soon as they are removed from the field.
 While many have been treated to reduce UV degradation, they will last longer if unnecessary UV exposure is prevented.
 Fold or roll covers in a systematic way so they can be carefully unfolded for next year's use.

-Insect control.
+Insect Control.
 Some insects overwinter in the soil where the crop was grown, and emerge in the next spring.
 In such cases, only use row covers on rotated fields.
 Also, seal the edges of the cover immediately after installation.
 If the cover is removed for cultivation, it should be done when insects are less active, such as on a cloudy day or in the morning.